phsheth/phsheth.github.io/_posts/2019-08-11-bar_chart_race_part2.markdown

 Cell by cell description of the jupyter lab:

-1. Import pandas, matplotlib and numpy library. (keep it simple)
-2.	read the csv where the wikipedia table is stored.
-3.	remove the unwanted columns.
-4.	display the dataframe
-5.	make the country the row index.
-6.  to 9.
-7.  to 9.
-8.  to 9.
-9. Change the datatype in the table from object to float64
-11. Fill all NaN values with zero.
-12. Make the countrys columns from row index to a column again.
-13. to 18.
-12.
-13.
-14.
-15.
-16.
-17.
+cell 1.
+Import pandas, matplotlib and numpy library. (keep it simple) cell 2.	read the csv where the wikipedia table is stored. cell 3.	remove the unwanted columns. cell 4.	display the dataframe cell 5.	make the country the row index. cell 6.  to 9. cell 9.
+Change the datatype in the table from object to float64 cell 11.
+Fill all NaN values with zero.
-18.	take each year, sort the countries by car production and plot them on a horizontal barchart.
+12. Make the countrys columns from row index to a column again. cell 13. to 18. cell18.	take each year, sort the countries by car production and plot them on a horizontal barchart.

 Once we have all the images, they can be assembled into a gif using Python again.
 Not doing that for this attempt because I know the results are not going to be very impressive.
 Let us give it a more detailed look in the next post.